-The Mann Center for the Performing Arts – situated in historic Fairmount Park—seeks to advance its position as one of the nation’s leading non-profit, outdoor summer performing arts festivals by:
+The Mann Center for the Performing Arts – situated in historic Fairmount Park with breathtaking views of Philadelphia’s skyline – serves as one of the nation’s premier non-profit and intercultural outdoor performing arts organizations by:

-- Creating, presenting, promoting, convening, and collaborating on a broad spectrum of high-quality, compelling, accessible, and fun, communal entertainment experiences in its acclaimed multi-stage campus.
+- Creating, presenting, promoting, convening, and collaborating on a broad spectrum of high-quality, compelling, welcoming, and inspiring entertainment experiences in its acclaimed multi-stage campus;

-- Being a deeply valued civic asset to everyone in the Philadelphia region and a responsible community stakeholder in West Philadelphia and our immediate neighborhoods, and a responsible steward of our natural campus and resources; and
+- Being a deeply valued civic asset to everyone in the Philadelphia region, an active community stakeholder in West Philadelphia and our immediate neighborhoods, and a responsible steward of our natural campus and resources; and

 - Making its facilities available as a public service to other non-profit organizations.

-The Mann is committed to fostering long-standing relationships with its audience, artists, donors, board and staff, volunteers, community and business partners, and other internal and external stakeholders that are based on the following core values:
+The Mann is committed to fostering long-standing relationships with its stakeholders—both internal and external—based on the following core values:

-We acknowledge the land on which we occupy as the traditional and ancestral home of the Lenni Lenape people and other indigenous nations of the Schuylkill and Delaware Rivers, whose presence and resilience in Pennsylvania continues to this day.
-Without them, we would not have access to this gathering and to this dialogue.
+We acknowledge the land on which we occupy as the traditional and ancestral home of the Lenni Lenape people and other indigenous nations of the Schuylkill and Delaware Rivers, whose presence and resilience in Pennsylvania continue to this day.
 We take this opportunity to thank and honor the original caretakers of this land.
 We additionally acknowledge the African ancestors that were enslaved and utilized to build upon the land taken from indigenous nations.

 The hatred and ignorance that continue to be exhibited in this nation through racist, discriminatory acts – from microaggressions to the tragedy of lives lost – is heartbreaking, unacceptable, and must end.
 All of us – as a collective of people and organizations – have a role to play in fostering a civil society, where differences are respected, bigotry is overcome, and the richness of our diversity can be celebrated.
 We have a long way to go, for certain.
 At the Mann, we are proud to be active members of Philadelphia’s Parkside community.
 We embrace our responsibility to be a part of the solution, to be a place where the work of social justice and equity is a constant – whether through the art we present on our campus and throughout the city, our continued commitment to expand representation of diverse communities on our Board and staff, or our ongoing education and engagement initiatives in support of children and youth in our Parkside neighborhood.
 We stand with all who face oppression and discrimination.